pebble-dev/rebble-help/_topic/setup-ios.md

 prompt: "I need help setting up Rebble Web Services"
 date:   2021-02-01 07:14:42
 author: "Will0"
-hideFirstStepNumber: true

 osSpecific: true
 os: ios
 ---

 # iOS app removal

 On the 4th of October 2021 the Pebble app was removed from the iOS App Store.

 That means new users who do not already have the Pebble app installed on their iPhones will not be able to download it.

 While Rebble are working on a replacement app, it is not yet ready for use.
+If you are an iOS developer, [get in touch!](https://rebble.io/contact)

+If you do not have the Pebble app installed, follow this [sideloading (installation) guide](/sideload-ios-app) first!

 If you already have the Pebble app installed but not set up, continue with the guide.

+# Connect your Pebble to its charger

+Connect your Pebble to a plugged in USB charging cable.
+You really wouldn't want it to lose power in the middle of a firmware update!
+Once the watch is powered on, press the left button to dismiss the charging screen.

 # Open the Pebble app

 If prompted, allow the Pebble app to turn on Bluetooth.

 ![](/images/ios/setup1.png)

 # Skip the sign in page